Turkey travel tips

 If you have air tickets to travel to Turkey for your next holiday, be aware of health precautions and get immunised against cholera, hepatitis A and tetanus.

-It's sometimes best to avoid tap water in Turkey so consider taking iodine tablets or a portable water filter, or prepare to carry plenty of bottled water during your holiday travels.
+It’s sometimes best to avoid tap water in Turkey so consider taking iodine tablets or a portable water filter, or prepare to carry plenty of bottled water during your Turkey holiday travels.

 Beware that in some areas of Turkey, mosquitoes come out in plague proportions from about mid-June.

-Travel tip ...
-If you're planning on travel in Turkey, make sure when you buy your airline tickets that your travel insurance provides adequate medical cover.
+Turkey travel tip … If you’re planning on travel in Turkey, make sure when you buy your airline tickets that your travel insurance provides adequate medical cover.

 People with pre-existing medical conditions should be cautious about the quality of Turkey's health facilities during their Turkish holiday travel, particularly outside Ankara and Istanbul, and you should make sure your travel insurance will cover a medical crisis.